hpaluch-pil/pil-git-scripts/README.md

 # PIL Git scripts

-Debian `.deb` package containing set of custom scripts for common Git tasks.
+Here is Debian `.deb` and/or CentOS/openSUSE `.rpm` package containing set of custom scripts for common Git tasks.

 DISCLAIMER: These scripts are provided "as is" without any warranty!
 Use them on your own risk!